How to make leash sleeves

 I created the 6-sleeve artwork because I found a commercial (wholesale-only) contract printer willing to do this for me [I can't say who; they don't want to work with the public].
 Their print area is 18x15 (for t-shirts).
 They required a minimum 19x16 fabric.
 I designed the 6-sleeve artwork for that.

 If I did this again, I would print them myself.
 You can find videos showing how to silkscreen.
 It doesn't seem complicated.
 Start with one at a time, then 2, then 3.
-(I think 2-3 would be easy to work with, less potential for stretching the fabric, skewing the print.).
+(I think 2-3 would be easy to work with; less potential for stretching the fabric, skewing the print the way 6 does).
 Printing a few at a time gives you a chance to modify the artwork's dimensions.
 The way I did it was "big bang" (printing thousands all at once.
 That was scary.).

 Materials